BuGlessRB/remixml/README.md

        Insert a JSON encoded dump of all accessible variables.
    - `scope`<br />
      Limit the scope of the dumped variables to the mentioned scope only.
+   - `expr`<br />
+     Use the javascript expression specified in this attribute.
+     Or, alternately, if the attribute is empty, javascript from the content of this tag is used.
+Evaluates the javascript and inserts the result.
 - `<replace from="" regexp="" flags="" to="" expr="">...</replace>`<br />
    Attributes: